AndrewBubnov/teletype/README.md

 - **Real-time Indication**: Users can observe when their conversation partner is actively typing a message.
 The "is typing..." indicator disappears if the typing user pauses for more than 5 seconds and resumes upon continuing typing.

-- **Unified Chat and Message Selection**: Users can enter multi-select mode for both chats and messages.
-For chats, it is activated by long-pressing a chat, and for messages, users can choose the "Select" option from the context menu.
+- **Unified Chat and Message Selection**: Users can enter multi-select mode for both chats and messages via a long tap.
 In this mode, users can manually select individual chats/messages or use the "Select all" button to choose all chats/messages at once for deletion.
 Deletion options include removal by the message sender only or by both chat participants.

+- **Chat Sorting on Chat List Page**: Chats on the chat list page are sorted based on the timestamp of the last message in each chat.

 - **Clickable Hyperlinks:** Links included in messages are presented as clickable hyperlinks, allowing users to easily navigate to external websites or specific content shared within the conversation.